kovaacs/PWABuilder/libraries/manifest-validation/README.md

     const result = validateRequiredFields(manifest);
     ```
 - reportMissing
-  - This method will find all of fields that are missing in the passed manifest
+  - This method will find all fields that are missing in the passed manifest
   - Parameters:
     - manifest: The manifest to validate as a standard JSON object
   - Returns: An array of `string` that contains each field that could not be found in the manifest